SunNetservers/MiniGames/README.md

 To modify the arena, use `/parkouredit <name> <property> <value>`.
 Use `/parkouredit checkpointAdd here` to add a checkpoint at your current location.

+Special Parkour behavior: If a lever is toggled while in a parkour arena, that lever is saved, and automatically turned off once the last arena player leaves, or the last arena player restarts.
+This allows parkour arenas where lever toggles are required for progression.
+It is however possible to cheat by having one player go first, toggling required levers, and then going through much faster.

 ## Permissions

 The only permission normal players will need is `minigames.join` which is set to true by default.